 ADG has established a network of groundwater and landfill gas (LFG) monitoring wells where LFG and leachate impacts have been identified.
 Ongoing monitoring is currently being undertaken to establish worst-case conditions, and to assist with the preparation of a Conceptual Site Model and Qualitative Risk Assessment Report to assess and address risks to humans and the environment.

 Dewatering Management – Various Sites in Sydney, NSW

 Over the past two years, ADG has developed Dewatering Management Plans for more than ten development projects in the greater Sydney area.
-The projects typically comprised the construction of residential and commercial towers over double and tripple level basement carparks.
-The Dewatering Management Plans were approved by the NSW Office of Water (NoW), Site Auditors and local government to allow temporary construction dewatering and discharge of treated effluent to the stormwater system.
-Specialist groundwater treatment methods were adopted for each site based on ADG's recommendations, and regular compliance monitoring was conducted by ADG to identify any potential impacts to the receiving environment.
-Final Dewatering Compliance Reports were submitted to NoW to achieve state government 'sign off' once the dewatering systems had been decommissioned.
+The projects typically comprised the construction of residential and commercial towers over double and triple level basement carparks.
+The Dewatering Management Plans were approved by the Water NSW/Department of Industry (water), Site Auditors and local government to allow temporary construction dewatering and discharge of treated effluent to the stormwater system.
+Specialist groundwater treatment methods were adopted for each site based on ADG’s recommendations, and regular compliance monitoring was conducted by ADG to identify any potential impacts to the receiving environment.
+Final Dewatering Compliance Reports were submitted to Water NSW to achieve state government ‘sign off’ once the dewatering systems had been decommissioned.

 Contaminated Site Dewatering – Mackay, QLD